HenryNg101/HenryNg101/README.md

 - 💬 Ask me about **Competitive Programming, AWS, React, Nodejs, MongoDB**

-- 📫 Feel free to reach me out throuh my personal email **hungnguyenquoc8a2@gmail.com**
+- 📫 I'm currently looking for grad/junior roles.
+So if you know any role, feel free to reach me out throuh my personal email **hungnguyenquoc8a2@gmail.com**, I would appreciate that.
 <!--Intro end-->